GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/install_openstack_on_gce.md

 Compute Engine (GCE) VMs using [nested virtualization](https://cloud.google.com/compute/docs/instances/nested-virtualization/overview).

 The guide is split into 4 sections:
-- Create a GCE instance with KVM enabled in Google Cloud Platform
+- [Section 1](#1-create-a-gce-instance-with-kvm-enabled-in-google-cloud-platform) Create a GCE instance with KVM enabled in Google Cloud Platform
-- Install **OpenStack Ussuri** using the **[openstack-ansible in all-in-one](https://docs.openstack.org/openstack-ansible/latest/user/aio/quickstart.html)** mode
+- [Section 2](#2-install-openstack-ussuri-using-the-openstack-ansible-in-all-in-one-mode) Install **OpenStack Ussuri** using the **[openstack-ansible in all-in-one](https://docs.openstack.org/openstack-ansible/latest/user/aio/quickstart.html)** mode
-- Setup proper TLS certificates for accessing **OpenStack** your workstation
+- [Section 3](#3-setup-proper-tls-certificates-for-accessing-openstack-your-workstation) Setup proper TLS certificates for accessing **OpenStack** your workstation
-- Access and validate the deployed environment
+- [Section 4](#4-access-and-validate-the-deployed-environment) Access and validate the deployed environment

 Nested virtualization refers to the ability of running a virtual machine within another, enabling this general concept extendable to an arbitrary depth.